For families

 A digital memoir - kept by your family.

-Every storyteller gets their own beautiful digital memoir - a living record that grows with every conversation.
+Every storyteller gets their own beautiful digital memoir - growing with every conversation.
 Share it with family near and far, or keep it private.

 Every person’s life is worth remembering.